-The Council reports to the Legislative Assembly through the Ministry and is considered a Government Reporting Entity.
+The Council reports to the Legislative Assembly through the Ministry of Advanced Education for the Province of British Columbia and is considered a Government Reporting Entity.
 The Council has no issued shares.

 The Council is exempt from income taxes under the Income Tax Act.